This page chronicles repairs made to a Hallicrafters Model "Model S-40" AM/CW receiver. Latest revisions are at the bottom of the page.

 The vendor at the Elmira Hamfest sure sold this radio to me at the exact right time.
 When I bought it, a little over four weeks ago (September 29, 2007) everything was original, the cabinet looked real sharp, and the radio was working fine.
 But as I have read many times, an old vacuum tube radio should have its wax paper capacitors replaced.
 It is not a question of "if" they will fail, it is a question of "when" they will fail.
 The dial cord was another thing that failed simply due to old age.
 So, while an original, unrestored tube radio may be a nice relic to own, it may not be suited for daily use until some upgrades have been made.
 Any book that deals with old radio restoration will state this quite clearly.
 I learned it first hand with this radio.

-November 3, 2007: All wax paper capacitors and bad resistors replaced.
-Just moments before I placed the chassis back into the cabinet.
+November 3, 2007: All wax paper capacitors and bad resistors replaced – moments before the chassis was put back into the cabinet.
 Will it be good for another 61 years?
-I will try to update the web page again in 2068 and let you know.
+Check the webpage again in 2068 for the answer.

 - Lynn (W2BSN) (Rider schematics, Model A-3856 output transformer, Stancor transformer data sheet, 1940 RCA Receiver Tube Manual, 1961 RCA Receiver Tube Manual, 1944 ARRL Handbook, and much needed encouragement).